 Siemens board to name Ackermann's successor on Wednesday -sources

-FRANKFURT, Sept 17 (Reuters) - The supervisory board of Germany's Siemens at its meeting on Wednesday will name a successor for Josef Ackermann, who has said he would step down from the body, two people familiar with the matter said.
+FRANKFURT (Reuters) - The supervisory board of Germany's Siemens (SIEGn.DE) will on Wednesday name a successor for Josef Ackermann, who has said he will step down from the board, two people familiar with the matter said on Tuesday.

-Ackermann, former chief executive of Deutsche Bank , said last week he would give up his post as second deputy chairman on Siemens' supervisory board.
+Ackermann, former chief executive of Deutsche Bank (DBKGn.DE), said last week he would give up his post as second deputy chairman on Siemens' supervisory board.

-The board has picked an industry expert, who is not German, to replace Ackermann, who will probably not attend the meeting, the sources said on Tuesday.
+The board has picked an industry expert, who is not German, to replace Ackermann, the sources said on Tuesday.
 They did not provide further details on who the successor will be.

 That would mean that Linde (LING.DE) Chief Executive Wolfgang Reitzle, who has been named by German media as a likely candidate for a board seat, is out of the running for now.

 Ackermann will probably not attend Wednesday's meeting where his successor will be named, the sources said.

 The new board member will assume Ackermann's seat but will not automatically replace him as second deputy to Chairman Gerhard Cromme, one of the two people said.

 The supervisory board is also expected to discuss the selection of a new chief financial officer to replace Joe Kaeser, who was named chief executive last month.